Autohome2/dxControl-Gears/README.md

 Initially a manual change only standalone unit , later improvements will be link to speeduino , Vss sensors, GPS input ,pwm outputs ,fully automatic operation and CANBUS connectivity etc.

 IO pins are selected via board configurations in the same way as GPIO does.
 The gearbox selection is also made in a similar way with the gearbox config being defined in the utils file.Pre defined gearboxes are selected via TS menu.
-Curent support is for the A340E with 5r55 and A4ODE support planned to follow ,although any gearbox could be included if defined.
+Current support is for the A340E with 5r55, A4ODE, 4L80e, and F4A33/w4A32/w4A33 support planned to follow ,although any gearbox could be included if defined.

 The unit is fully programmable via Tunerstudio.